We've been featured in:

 The head of claim compensating you for pain and mental suffering brought about by injuries is general damages.

 You can see some example compensation brackets for various injuries in the below table.
 These figures are from the Judicial College Guidelines, which legal professionals often use along with medical evidence to value injuries.
+Also we’ve included a figure in the top row, not from the JCG, to illustrate for you how settlements could include compensation for multiple injuries as well as related costs, such as nursing care and lost wages.

 This table is only a guide.